insure logo

 To find out if you’re as healthy as you say you are on your life insurance application, insurance companies sometimes require saliva samples.
 The test is simple.
 A swab is rubbed on the inside of your cheek, and the sample is sent to a lab.

-The procedure may be short and sweet, but that little sample of saliva can tell a lot about you, including whether:
+The procedure may be short, but that little sample of saliva can tell a lot about you, including whether:

 • You smoke